 Site characterization activities will be summarized in this section.
-The field investigation and technical approach/rationale will be presented.
-Surface features, contaminant sources, surface water, geological, soil and vadose zone, groundwater, and ecological investigations will be compiled, and the results of chemical and analytical analyses will be provided.
+The field investigation and technical rationale will be presented.
+Surface features, contaminant sources, surface water, geological, soil and vadose zone, groundwater, and ecological investigations will be compiled, and the analytical results will be provided.